martinohanlon/genai-beyond-chat/README.md

-# Pydata Amsterdam 2024
+# GenAI Beyond Chat

-Slides and code examples from the [GenAI Beyond Chat with RAG, Knowledge Graphs and Python talk](https://amsterdam2024.pydata.org/cfp/talk/F9AWKJ/) at Pydata Amsterdam 2024.
+Slides and code examples from the GenAI Beyond Chat with RAG, Knowledge Graphs and Python talk.

 ## OpenAI